facebook/fbt/docs/autoparam.md

-`<fbt>` will automatically wrap any non-fbt children in the top-level `<fbt>` as though they were written with an `<fbt:param>` with a `name` param containing the child's text.
+`<fbt>` will automatically wrap any non-fbt children in the top-level `<fbt>` as though they were written with an `<fbt:param>` with a `name` attribute containing the child's text.
 It will pull any child text into the parameter name, including those of recursive structures.
 <span style="color:red"> **Note this is inherently not available to
 the `fbt(...)` API** </span>